DomiKamu/OhmerPrems/README.md

 - **KX** is a 3HP **left-side expander** for KlokSpid MkII.
 It brings discrete **CLK**, **RUN**, and **RESET** inputs.
 Also, it adds two dedicated CV inputs, exclusively for outputs' quantizers, as pre-offsets.

 ---
 Lastest stable version (**v2.6.8**) is available from [_Releases_](https://github.com/DomiKamu/OhmerPrems/releases) section for manual installation, also from [VCV Library](https://library.vcvrack.com/OhmerPrems).
-This stable v2.6.8 doesn't include FranKe and 6OP-DX modules, however.
+Please consider this lastest stable v2.6.8 doesn't include FranKe and 6OP-DX modules.

 [CHANGELOG](docs/CHANGELOG.txt)
 --